cksystemsteaching/selfie/README.md

 Our last but not least IO example is that of a clock device which allows a CPU to keep track of time.
 Very important!
 Polling time as well as *timer interrupts* are possible.
 The latter are particularly useful.
 Suppose we would like to *time-share* the CPU by having it execute some code for a certain amount of time and then execute some other code and so on.
 This is easy.
 Most machines have a clock device exactly for this purpose.
 Before executing some code, we may have the CPU execute code that sets a timer interrupt by instructing the clock device to interrupt the CPU after a given time elapsed.
 It is like setting an alarm.
 Then, we also need a timer interrupt handler that makes the CPU set a timer interrupt again before moving on to execute other code.
 Unsurprisingly, polling other IO devices is usually implemented like that.

 The lesson learned here is important.
 The fact that our machine can only execute one instruction after another puts us in a difficult spot when it comes to dealing with the outside world of the machine.
-Usually, many things out there happen in *parallel* at the same time while our machine is purely sequential.
+Usually, many things out there happen in *parallel* at the same time while our machine is purely *sequential*.
 Even with multiple cores the situation does not change because in the end communication is always between at least two independent parties.
 At the end of the following section, we nevertheless demonstrate how IO is done in selfie on a more abstract level that avoids most of the above complexity but is still good enough for our purpose.

 ### Instructions